bugladen/NadekoBot/docs/guides/OSX Guide.md

 - Keep this window open for now.

 ####Setting up Credentials.json file
-- Open up the `NadekoBot` folder, which should be in your home directory, then the `src` folder and then the additonal `NadekoBot` folder.
+- Open up the `NadekoBot` folder, which should be in your home directory, then `NadekoBot` folder then `src` folder and then the additonal `NadekoBot` folder.
 - In our `NadekoBot` folder you should have `.json` file named `credentials.json`.
 (Note: If you do not see a **.json** after `credentials.json `, do not add the `**.json**`.
 You most likely have `"Hide file extensions"` enabled.)
 - If you mess up the setup of `credentials.json`, rename `credentials_example.json` to `credentials.json`.
 - Open the file with your Text editor.